mandober/debrief.cs/35-data-structures/15-trees/avl.md

 - Insert(v) now runs in O(N) as we need to implement an insertion-sort like strategy to make the array remains sorted,
 - Remove(v) runs in O(N) because even if Search(v) runs in O(log N), we still need to close the gap after deletion — which is in O(N).

-The goal is to impove basic Table ADT operations (Search, Insert, Remove, etc.) so they run in O(log N) time by exploring BST and balanced BST (AVL Tree) data structure.
+The goal is to improve basic Table ADT operations (Search, Insert, Remove, etc.) so they run in O(log N) time by exploring BST and balanced BST (AVL Tree) data structure.